ianepperson/telnetsrvlib/README.rst

 Telnet server using gevent or threading.

 Copied from http://pytelnetsrvlib.sourceforge.net/
-and modified to support gevent, better input handling, clean asynchronous messages and much more.
+and modified to support gevent and eventlet, better input handling, clean asynchronous messages and much more.
 Licensed under the LGPL, as per the SourceForge notes.

 This library allows you to easily create a Telnet or SSH server powered by your Python code.